thesubtlety/shocens/README.md

 Note:

-* to use Shodan filters, you must have a paid [membership](https://account.shodan.io/) or you will likely get 0 results.
+* To use Shodan filters, you must have a paid [membership](https://account.shodan.io/) or you will likely get 0 results.
 It's only ~$45, frequently discounted, possibly free for .edu addresses, and totally worth it.
-* Censys.io is free but requires registration.
+* [Censys.io](https://censys.io/) is free but requires registration.

+#### Features
+* Shodan query with filters
+* Censys query for all supported ipv4 query terms
+* Supports searching multiple queries by newline separated file
+* Output results in CSV, TXT
+* Diffs last scan run (just diffing a file [ip, ports]) so you can watch for changes over time

+I have a bit more background written up over at https://www.thesubtlety.com/query-shodan-and-censys-with-shocens/

 ```
 Usage: ruby shocens.rb [options]